1998 Boston Red Sox season

 The 1998 Boston Red Sox season was the 98th season in the franchise's Major League Baseball history.
-The Red Sox finished second in the American League East with a record of 92 wins and 70 losses, 22 games behind the New York Yankees, who went on to win the 1998 World Series.
-The Red Sox qualified for the postseason as the AL wild card, but lost to the American League Central champion Cleveland Indians in the ALDS.
+The Red Sox finished second in the American League East with a record of 92–70, twenty-two games behind the New York Yankees, who went on to win the 1998 World Series.
+The Red Sox qualified for the postseason as the AL wild card but lost to the American League Central champion Cleveland Indians in the ALDS.
+The Red Sox would start a winning record run, nonplayoff or playoff until 2012.